inren/inren-framework/README.md

 inren-framework
 ===============

-New attempt for a hobby projet.
+New attempt for a hobby project.